ZaliNatale/Physical-Inactivity-State-Specific-Region/README.md

-# Physical-Inactivity-West-Region
+# Physical Inactivity in States within the West Region

-This repository contains data about Physical inactivity statistics of the West region correlated with specific states.
+This repository contains data about Physical inactivity statistics of the West region correlated with states within.

 - It contains the raw data set and the subset of data that was created by manipulating the raw data using Python3.
 - The repository also includes the Python notebook that documents the process for crafting the subset of data from the original data.